Skip to content

 The Chinese Dragon

-It is only logical that dragons are also represented in the different festivals and festivities in China.
-One of the most important and famous festivals is the Duanwu Festival, which takes place on the 5th day of the 5th month of the Chinese calendar.
+Logically, dragons are also represented in the different festivals and festivities in China.
+One of the most essential and famous festivals is the Duanwu Festival, which takes place on the 5th day of the 5th month of the Chinese calendar.

-The representation of the dragon is in the shape of a boat racing, which has the head of a dragon in the front and the tail at the end.
-There are usually 20 paddlers or more on each boat, as well as a steersman and a drummer.
-Similar festivities, including dragon-boat racing, were recorded throughout history in India by Ibn Batuta, who visited the shores of the Indian state called Kerala, where the race is called Vallamkali.
+The dragon is represented as a boat racing, with a dragon’s head in the front and a tail at the end.
+There are usually 20 paddlers or more on each boat, steersman, and drummer.
+Similar festivities, including dragon-boat racing, were recorded throughout history in India by Ibn Batuta, who visited the shores of the Indian state of Kerala, where the race is called Vallamkali.

 5. Dragon Dancing